Photo: Tom Koerner/USFWS, Northern harrier at Seedskadee National Wildlife Refuge

 World Migratory Bird Day (WMBD) started in 2006 and is an annual awareness-raising campaign highlighting the need for the conservation of migratory birds and their habitats.
 It has a global outreach and is an effective tool to help raise global awareness of the threats faced by migratory birds, their ecological importance, and the need for international cooperation to conserve them.

-Every year people around the world take action and organize public events such as bird festivals, education programs, exhibitions and bird-watching excursions to celebrate WMBD.
-All these activities can also be undertaken at any time on the year because that countries or regions observing the peak of migrations at different times, but the main day for the international celebrations is May 11.
+Every year people around the world take action and organize public events such as bird festivals, education programs, exhibitions, and bird-watching excursions.
+All these activities can also be undertaken at any time on the year because that countries or regions observing the peak of migrations at different times.

 If you are interested in organizing an event to mark WMBD, register your planned activity.
 In this way, individual events can be shared with others around the world and help inspire them to take action too.
 Find out how you can participate.